neotoma/about/sources.md

 # Sources
-The following are sources of social data that Asheville could support for synchronization with storage solutions.
+The following are sources of social data that could be supported for synchronization with storage solutions.

 Please add any additional ones that come to mind that users may want supported.